Species requiring a description

 Caspian Gull, Rufforth © Tim Jones, Feb 2015

 National and county rarities, considered by the British Birds Rarities Committee (BBRC) and the Yorkshire Naturalists’ Union (YNU) Reports Committee respectively, must be described.
 Forms can be obtained from any YNU vice-county recorder or the YNU website.
 It would help both the YOC Recorder and the YNU if descriptions were submitted as soon as possible after the sighting.
+Please copy the YOC Recorder () into any submission you make to the YNU or BBRC to ensure no records are missed.

 Click on the buttons to get to the BBRC and/or YNU websites for information on the latest lists: